 Cockatiels eat a variety of grass and other seeds, fruits and berries.
 They have been known to raid farmers’ crops.
 They are vulnerable to obesity and a variety of other diet related problems including feather picking, egg binding, weakness and paralysis.
 A well balanced diet must be maintained at all times.

 Seeds are available everywhere, store well and are very convenient to feed.
 Although Cockatiel do eat seeds, they would naturally consume a far greater variety of seed types in the wild as different plants come into season.
-An all-seed diet tends to be high in fat and provides an imbalanced source of nutrients that will lead to ill health and potentially shorten the life expectancy of your Cockatiels.
+An all-seed diet tends to be high in fat and provides an imbalanced source of nutrients that will lead to ill health and potentially shorten the life expectancy of your Cockatiel.
 Commercial seed mixes may contain a 4 – 10 different kinds of seeds and nuts.
 The problem that exists when offering a large container of seed to a Cockatiel, is that the bird proceeds to selectively eat 1 or 2 of its “favorite” types of seed only.
 Millet and sunflower seeds are often chosen preferentially.
 These seeds are high in fat and particularly deficient in calcium and vitamin A. This, of course, is what leads to further malnutrition.
 If a smaller amount of a good quality seed mix is offered then it is likely the bird will eat a greater variety of seed.
 Offer less and they will eat better.

-As a guideline, most Budgies can be maintained on 1.5 – 2 level “measure” teaspoons of seeds per bird, per day in a shallow dish depending on the size of the bird.
-If there is more than one Budgie in the cage, separate dishes should be used for each bird to ensure those birds at the bottom of the “pecking order” have a chance to eat.
+As a guideline, most Cockatiels can be maintained on 1.5 – 2 level “measure” teaspoons of seeds per bird, per day in a shallow dish depending on the size of the bird.
+If there is more than one Cockatiel in the cage, separate dishes should be used for each bird to ensure those birds at the bottom of the “pecking order” have a chance to eat.
 This may not be possible in a flock situation.
 Any seeds left over in the dish at the end of the day could suggest that too many seeds were offered originally.
 Seeds should only be a small part of a balanced diet.

 Pellets, crumble and hand-feeding mashes have been developed to meet all your bird’s nutritional needs.
 Different formulations are available for different life stages and for the management of certain diseases.
 Hand raised babies are the easiest to start on a pelleted diet.
 Pellets are the ideal diet, therefore you are encouraged to slowly train “seed eating” birds to a pelleted diet.